Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 As can be seen in the diagram above, traffic ingress from the site for the CHN is over the Edge Routers (typically a pair of Arista Switches which provide other HSN access - for ClusterStor for instance).

-NOTE:  Arista routing configurations as a virtual routing instance are in-scope for CSM-1.2 CHN work.
+NOTE:  Arista routing configurations as a virtual routing instance are in-scope for CSM 1.2 CHN work.
 Other Edge Routers, including Juniper are out of scope.

-<a name="21-chn-system-ingress-endpoints-accessible-in-csm-1.2"></a>
+<a name="21-chn-system-ingress-endpoints-accessible-in-CSM 1.2"></a>

-### 2.1 CHN system ingress endpoints accessible in CSM-1.2
+### 2.1 CHN system ingress endpoints accessible in CSM 1.2

-- Designated Application Nodes, particularly **UAN, over ssh**.
+- Designated Application Nodes, particularly **UAN, over SSH**.
-- Designated **Compute Nodes (CN)**, including those used for Compute-as-UAN, **over ssh**.
+- Designated **Compute Nodes (CN)**, including those used for Compute-as-UAN, **over SSH**.
 - Kubernetes **API endpoints over https**.

-<a name="22-chn-system-egress-endpoints-accessible-in-csm-1.2"></a>
+<a name="22-chn-system-egress-endpoints-accessible-in-CSM 1.2"></a>

-### 2.2 CHN system egress endpoints accessible in CSM-1.2
+### 2.2 CHN system egress endpoints accessible in CSM 1.2

 - System access to **site external resources** , including LDAP(s) and DNS.